How to Apply for Bridge Financing

 Just as you should prior to applying for any financial product, you should compare your options when shopping for small business bridge loans.
 The terms and conditions of bridge financing vary considerably from lender to lender, so it’s important to select a lender with options that best fit your needs.

 In addition, there’s significant variation among bridge lenders.
 For example, some may specialize in financing only certain types of projects.
 Due to this, you should familiarize yourself with the several lenders before you decide on which one you’d like to apply with.

 3. Compile Your Documents

 Bridge finance providers, like traditional lenders, will want to see tax returns and financial information to assess your financial health.
 You’ll also need to provide an action plan and a breakdown of the costs of your project.
-They need this so they can evaluate the likelihood of your plans falling through and you not being able to repay the loan.
+They need this so they can evaluate the likelihood of your plans falling through and you not being able to repay the small business loan.